 GISIG Open Forum – Connecting critical educators to advocate for social justice in ELT

-Pop along to the meet our committee members, network with like-minded critical educators and find out more about ongoing GISIG activities and events.
-Take part in our latest Conversation for Change – a lively, interactive, action-oriented discussion on a surprise theme, chosen by our members!
+All were welcome to pop along to the meet our committee members, network with like-minded critical educators and find out more about ongoing GISIG activities and events.
+Participants engaged in our latest Conversation for Change – a lively, interactive, action-oriented discussion on the global issues themes arising from the 2022 Belfast Conference.